RakhithJK/BishopFox-sliver-wiki/DNS-C2.md

 sliver > generate --http foobar.com --canary 1.example.com.
 ```

+### DNS Listeners

-Make sure you have a DNS listener running, and to use the FQDN:
+Make sure you have a DNS listener running, and to use the FQDN again.
+Sliver will not be able to correctly parse C2 traffic if the parent domain is misconfigured:

 ```
 sliver > dns --domains 1.example.com.